vygr/ChrysaLisp/docs/ITERATION.md

 You can predicate over a sequence or slice of a sequence, forwards or backwards by use of the `(some! start end mode lambda (list seq ...))` function.
-You provide the function that will be called for the group of elements from each index position, you can decide if it will exit if that function returns a `:nil` or not. `(some)` `(every)` `(notany)` and `(notevery)` are macros that assume the index values cover the full extent of the sequence and set the break out option, plus take the sequence list as arguments rather than an explicit list.
+You provide the function that will be called for the group of elements from each index position, you can decide if it'll exit if that function returns a `:nil` or not. `(some)` `(every)` `(notany)` and `(notevery)` are macros that assume the index values cover the full extent of the sequence and set the break out option, plus take the sequence list as arguments rather than an explicit list.